HubSpot/hubspot-api-php/sample-apps/trello-app/README.md

-# HubSpot PHP Rate Limit Sample App
+# HubSpot PHP Trello Sample App

 This is a sample app for the [hubspot-php SDK](../../../../).
 Currently, this app focuses on demonstrating the rate limit mechanism.
 It will be useful for you if you often reach rate limit (429 http error).